Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 The parent of the child willfully abandoned the child, and the court finds that the abandonment itself constituted a serious danger to the child.

-The parent or other parent having custody of an infant voluntarily surrendered physical custody of the child to a safe-surrender site pursuant to § 1255.7 of the Health and Safety Code.”
+The parent or other parent having custody of an infant voluntarily surrendered physical custody of the child to a safe-surrender site pursuant to $1255.7 of the Health and Safety Code.”
+If you take your child to a designated safe-surrender site during your visitation time, the court has to follow the legal process to ensure the child’s safety.

 The court ordered termination of reunification services for any siblings or half-siblings of the child because the parent failed to reunify with the sibling or half-sibling after the sibling or half-sibling had been removed from that parent, and this parent has not subsequently made a reasonable effort to treat the problems that led to removal of the sibling or half-sibling from that parent.